uken/fluent-plugin-elasticsearch/README.md

 This is meant to make writing data into ElasticSearch indices compatible to what [Logstash](https://www.elastic.co/products/logstash) calls them.
 By doing this, one could take advantage of [Kibana](https://www.elastic.co/products/kibana).
 See logstash_prefix and logstash_dateformat to customize this index name pattern.
 The index name will be `#{logstash_prefix}-#{formated_date}`

+:warning: Setting this option to `true` will ignore the `index_name` setting.
+The default index name prefix is `logstash-`.

 ### logstash_prefix

 ```